-Become accredited as a Cifas Counter Fraud Manager.
+Achieve accreditation as a Cifas Counter Fraud Manager.
 Fraud investigations require proficient and skilled oversight by managers and supervisors to succeed.
-This course teaches you how to create effective investigative strategies, make informed decisions and apply best practice – equipping you to excel in your management role and maximise your career potential.
+This course teaches you how to create effective investigative strategies, make informed decisions and apply best practice – equipping you to excel in your management role and achieve successful investigative outcomes.

 The accredited Cifas Counter Fraud Manager Programme provides you with the comprehensive knowledge and insightful skills you need across six core Units:

-Unit 3: Principles of investigation planning and management
+Unit 4: Principles of Investigation Planning and Management

 Unit 6: Operational Learning, Structured Debriefs and Case Reviews